gabis96/ML-models-comparison/README.md

 Regression Models on World Happiness
 ==============================

-This project uses regression to tackle various missing values imputation and predictive analysis in the World Happiness dataset, extending the current available work online.
+This project curates and unifies all World Happiness datasets, including the last year.
+Regression is used to tackle missing values imputation and predictive analysis for extrapolating 2023-behaviour.
 Several regression models are apply, evaluated and compare.
+It surely extends the current work available online.

 The results of this study will be published on my personal [blog](https://gabrielarscp.wixsite.com/gabsdatascience/blog).